In This Section

 - Top 74 Ranking Redemption-Merchandiser-Video-Novelty Games Combined October 2019

 - Test Games Spreadsheets Covering Alpha-Omega Amusements Test Location

 - Top 20 Merchandisers Ranking Combined Spreadsheet October 2019

 Here’s the Ticket!

-The Top 79 Redemption, Merchandiser, Video, & Novelty Combined List and Test Games Spreadsheets are put together from actual collections from games owned and operated by Alpha-Omega Amusements at FOUR of our contracted revenue-share centers in different areas of the U.S. The data is exactly as it is recorded by our staff and the FEC’s, so I know that the data is correct and is not changed in any way.
+The Top 74 Redemption, Merchandiser, Video, & Novelty Combined List and Test Games Spreadsheets are put together from actual collections from games owned and operated by Alpha-Omega Amusements.
+The data is exactly as it is recorded by our staff and the FEC’s together, so I know that the data is correct and is not changed in any way.

-The purpose of the Lists and spreadsheets is for you to see where your current games place or rank, divide the game revenues to those of your own games to determine the ratio to your game revenues and check out where other games that you do not have might rank in your facility.
+The purpose of the Lists and Spreadsheets is for you to see where your current games place or rank, divide the game revenues to those of your own games to determine the ratio to your game revenues and check out where other games that you do not have might rank in your facility.
+Sometimes the rankings show which games you should double up on.
 It is also easy to pick out trends and stay on top of your ‘game’.

 Hottest New Games – Thumbs Up

-Advice: If you are considering buying a new game and you have waited 6 months to make a decision (and you do not have a lot of space) and you do not have a Sponge Bob, you should label yourself as a ‘Primo/Prima Procrastinator’.
-If you are waiting to get one at a low ‘used’ price, you may have to wait another 12 months as I do not see any sane person trading one in anytime soon!!!
+Advice: If you are considering buying a new game and you have waited 12 months to make a decision (and you do not have a lot of space) and you do not have a Ticket Ring Jumbo 45”, you should label yourself as a ‘Primo/Prima Procrastinator’.
+If you are waiting to get one at a low ‘used’ price, you may have to wait another 100 months as I do not see any sane person trading one in any time soon!!!

-Apple Photo Booth-Air Hockey (Firestorm)-Video Games are Included
+Apple Face Place Photo Booth-Air Hockey (Firestorm)-Video Games are Included